Roller coaster: Strata coaster

 A strata coaster is a type of roller coaster with a height or drop of at least 400 ft.
 As with the other two height classifications, the term strata was first introduced by Cedar Point with the release of Top Thrill Dragster, a 420 ft roller coaster that opened in 2003.
 Kingda Ka was the second strata coaster, and it opened at Six Flags Great Adventure in 2005 as the tallest roller coaster in the world with a height of 456 ft.
 Top Thrill Dragster closed in 2021 following an incident in which a guest was severely injured while standing in line.
 The ride was subsequently refurbished and modified, and it reopened in 2024 as Top Thrill 2.
-Kingda Ka closed on November 10, 2024.
+Kingda Ka was permanently closed on November 10, 2024, and was later demolished in February 2025.

 Superman: Escape From Krypton, a 415 ft coaster, operated at Six Flags Magic Mountain from 1997 to 2024.
 It was not typically classified as a strata coaster due to its shuttle coaster design, where trains do not travel a complete circuit.